yvens94/AWS/DatawhaherouseAndViz_Athena.md

-# Data visualization pipeline from s3 with Glue and Amazon Athena
+# Data wharehouse in S3 and visualization pipeline from s3 with Glue and Amazon Athena

 ## Setting up AWS Glue for Data Lake Schema Inference: